 TAM adopts a tradition of celebration most important festivals such as Sankarati, Ugadi (Telugu New Year), Sri Rama Nawami and Deepavali.
 TAM as a cultural organisation takes great pride in conducting special events with the reputed personalities from music, cinema, political and administrative arena as TAM grow and prosper.

-Telugu association realizes the importance of unifying Telugu members by organizing cultural, educational, religious and social activities in order to preserve and promote Telugu Language and culture, and living in harmony with other communities.
+Telugu Association of Malaysia realises the importance of uniting the Telugu Community by organising cultural, educational, religious and social activities in order to preserve and promote the Telugu Language and Culture and living in harmony with other communities in Malaysia.

 |Yellow||: Constitutional Monarchy|